Slightly fewer Americans apply for jobless claims last week - The Boston Globe

 Jobless claims applications the past few weeks, though still relatively low, have been the highest since the first weeks of 2022 as some highly visible companies have announced job cuts.

-The CEO of electric car maker Tesla, Elon Musk, acknowledged that the company was cutting about 10% of its salaried workforce, or 3.5% of its total headcount.
+The CEO of electric car maker Tesla, Elon Musk, acknowledged that the company was cutting about 10 percent of its salaried workforce, or 3.5 percent of its total headcount.
 Musk has described the electric automaker’s factories in Austin and Berlin as “money furnaces” that were losing billions of dollars because supply chain breakdowns were limiting the number of cars they can produce.

 Advertisement

-Online automotive retailer Carvana said last month that it’s letting about 2,500 workers go, roughly 12% of its workforce.
+Online automotive retailer Carvana said last month that it’s letting about 2,500 workers go, roughly 12 percent of its workforce.

-Online real estate broker Redfin, under pressure from a housing market that’s cooled due to higher interest rates, is laying off 8% of its workers.
+Online real estate broker Redfin, under pressure from a housing market that’s cooled due to higher interest rates, is laying off 8 percent of its workers.
 Another real estate company, Compass, is letting go of 450 employees.

 Those cuts have extended to companies in the cryptocurrency sector with prices for bitcoin and other digital assets cratering in recent months.

-Crypto trading platform Coinbase Global is cutting about 1,100 jobs, about 18% of its global workforce, as part of a restructuring in order to help manage its operating expenses in response to current market conditions.
+Crypto trading platform Coinbase Global is cutting about 1,100 jobs, about 18 percent of its global workforce, as part of a restructuring in order to help manage its operating expenses in response to current market conditions.